Warranwood

 Frequently Asked Questions - Infrastructure

-Key infrastructure and planning changes likely to influence Warranwood include: Maroondah Planning Scheme (Approved); Revitalisation works at Jumping Creek, Warranwood (Planning); Ringwood North Liveable Neighbourhoods Project (Planning); 170-172 Warrandyte Road Retail Development (Approved); and Kubis Drive and Werac Drive, Ringwood North footpath construction (Construction).
+Key infrastructure and planning changes likely to influence the suburb of Warranwood include: Maroondah Planning Scheme (Approved); Revitalisation works at Jumping Creek, Warranwood (Planning); Ringwood North Liveable Neighbourhoods Project (Planning); 170-172 Warrandyte Road Retail Development (Approved); and Kubis Drive and Werac Drive, Ringwood North footpath construction (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 Infrastructure investment analysis indicates substantial capital deployment exceeding $1.1 billion in projects that will impact the extended area.